 It can take a lot of force to get a good connection.
 My clips are pretty beat up from all of my testing so hopefully you won’t need to use as much force.

-- Use a needle or some other small pointy thing to push the pins on the clip further out, obviously be careful it’s easy to mess up the pins
+- Use a needle or some other small pointy thing to push the pins on the clip, obviously be careful it’s easy to mess up the pins

 E3 NAND Clip Extra Considerations